johnnymetz/johnny-metz-blog/content/posts/docker-prune.md

 Build Cache     244       0         6.249GB   6.249GB
 ```

 The "Active" column represents objects that are associated with running containers.
-You can see detailed information using the `--verbose` flag, such as which objects are active and how long they have been running.
+You can see detailed information using the `--verbose` flag, such as which objects are active, when they were created and how long they have been running.

 Docker is eating up roughly 23.5 GB of storage capacity.
 23 GB of that is reclaimable (or unused).
 Yikes!
 Let's free that up.

-[//]: # 'what is a typical size?
-I heard about 5GB.
-Any idea based on your experience?'

 ## Docker prune command